tylaig/SalesTrackPro/replit.md

 - Enhanced Dashboard with proper empty state handling when no real data exists
 - Added informative empty states for charts, KPIs, and tables
 - Dashboard now only shows metrics when actual data exists (no more mock values)
+- Added 6 test clients with 6 sales of R$ 25,00 each (3 realized, 2 recovered, 1 lost)

 ### Super Admin System Implementation (June 20, 2025)
 - Implemented comprehensive Super Admin dashboard with advanced capabilities